-No one has had your upbringing, walked in your shoes, or lived your life.
-Experiences that formed your current view of life are totally different than that of every other person walking this earth.
+No one has had your upbringing, has walked in your shoes, or lived your life.
+Experiences that formed your current view of life differ totally from that of every other person walking this earth.

 So don’t expect someone else to “get” who you are deep inside.
 Some will relate closely; others won’t have a clue what you are talking about.

-Maybe it’s time to let go of insisting others think the way you do, and allow them to have their own perspective, based on their own unique experiences.
+Maybe it’s time to let go of insisting others think the way you do.
+Allow them to have their own perspective, based on their own unique experiences.

 Only you can find the possibilities in your day, your relationships, or your life.
 Sadly, the average person is looking for what is wrong so they can fix it and then feel happy.

-Just listen to the conversation around you; you’ll find a plethora of complaining and blaming.
-It’s your choice to participate with that, or to blaze your own trail by focusing on what can go right instead of what is wrong.
+Just listen to the surrounding conversation; you’ll find a plethora of complaining and blaming.
+It’s your choice to take part in that.
+Instead, try to blaze your own trail by focusing on what can go right instead of what is wrong.

-Others can temporarily prime your happy factor, but they can’t force it on you if you aren’t open to seeing the light that is shining into your daily life.
-Joy comes from seeing the good things that are already in your life, small as well as large.
+Others can temporarily prime your happy factor, but they can’t force it on you if you aren’t open to realizing that joy is shining into your daily life.
+Joy comes from seeing the good things that are already in your life, small and large.

 A man held in an Afghan prison lived in a cramped cell with a grey concrete floor and metal bed.
 Only a small window at the top of the outside wall let in a narrow beam of light in the morning.
 He eagerly anticipated that light, and every day gave thanks for its presence.

 One cold autumn day, as he shivered on the damp floor, a bright red leaf blew in and landed in front of him.
 He carefully picked it up and hid it, knowing his captors would take even that one small joy from him.
-Daily he pulled it out to look at it.
+He pulled it out daily, just to look at it.

-Over time it faded to a deep rust, but still it brought the only color to his world.
-Then one day he found a piece of bright blue thread in the corner under his bed, and hid it away, too.
+Over time, it faded to a deep rust color, but it still brought the only color to his world.
+Then one day he found a piece of bright blue thread in the corner under his bed and hid it away, too.
 These three joys—a beam of morning sunshine, a dried leaf, and a thread—helped maintain his sanity for three years.
 He eventually escaped and fled to freedom.
 Hearing this, I realize I live in a cauldron of joy—but only if I will look for it.

 If we grew up with negative feedback, we expect judgement from others.
 When someone offers a comment, we look for a hidden meaning behind their words.

-They went out with their usual beautiful faces, but upon returning, reported people looked at them with judgement, made fun of them, and pointed at them as they walked down the street.
+They went out with their usual beautiful faces, but upon returning, reported people looked at them with judgment, made fun of them, and pointed at them as they walked down the street.
 What they expected from others is how they interpreted their experience.
 AND their interpretation was totally incorrect.
-S

 Maybe it’s time to stop expecting from others, and to take charge of your own life.
-What past mistakes are you ready to forgive yourself for?
-What old self-image messages that you received from others now ring false?
-What changes do you want to make?
+Are you carrying around past mistakes that you need to forgive yourself for?
+What old self-image messages you received from others now ring false?
+Are there changes you want to make?
 Where do you want to improve?
 Take your life in hand and make it happen.
 It’s your life.
 Lead it.